 15.9%

-Hispanic or Latino individuals participated at a rate below US census (15.9% vs 18.5%)
+Hispanic or Latino individuals participated at a rate below the US census level (15.9% vs 18.5%)

 37.9%